community-collections/community-collections/docs/source/index.md

 Beware that this will fail on disks with `nosuid`.

-Using the code requires only that you generate short profile script.
+Using the code requires only that you generate a short profile script, which you can optionally append to your existing `.bashrc`.

 ~~~
 $ ./cc profile